AtharvaSC/AI-Project/README.md

 Algorithm Descriptions :-

-1. Genetic Algorithm
+1. Genetic Algorithm:
 The Genetic Algorithm is employed for evolving optimal solutions by mimicking the process of natural selection.

-2. Dijkstra's Algorithm
+2. Dijkstra's Algorithm:
 Dijkstra's Algorithm finds the shortest paths between nodes in a graph, contributing to efficient route selection.

-3. Simulated Annealing
+3. Simulated Annealing:
 Simulated Annealing is utilized to escape local minima and explore the solution space effectively.

-4. Floyd-Warshall Algorithm
+4. Floyd-Warshall Algorithm:
 The Floyd-Warshall Algorithm is employed for all-pairs shortest path calculation, aiding in route optimization.